-The IPS Securex ESOS and the IPS Securex PSP will also provide eligible participants with an opportunity to participate in the equity of the Company and to motivate them towards better performance through increased dedication and loyalty.
+The IPS Securex ESOS and the IPS Securex PSP will also provide eligible participants with an opportunity to participate in the equity of the Company and to motivate them towards better performance through increased dedication and lovalty.

-(1) Lee Siew Han's Director's fees were received from the Company's subsidiaries.
+(1) Lee Siew Han's director's fees were received from the Company's subsidiaries.

-(1) Peter Isaac Chan Khoon Lau was appointed as the Director of the Company's subsidiary, Securex GS Pte.
+(1) Peter Isaac Chan Khoon Lau was appointed as a director of the Company's subsidiary, Securex GS Pte.
 Ltd. on 1 September 2018.